SSWConsulting/SSW.Rules.Content/rules/use-system-prompt/rule.md

 ### What is the system prompt?

-Requests to and from a GPT API generally have three types of messages, also known as roles:
+Requests to and from a GPT API generally have three types of messages, also known as roles or prompts.

 **User**
 User messages are any messages that your application has sent to the model.